dubaua/immerser/README.md

 Immerser fast, because it calculates states once on init.
 Then it watches the scroll position and schedules redraw document in the next event loop tick with requestAnimationFrame.
 Script changes transform property, so it uses graphic hardware acceleration.

-Immerser doesn’t have any dependencies and is written on vanilla js.
+Immerser is written on vanilla js.
 Only 3.4kb gzipped.

 # How to Use